 Here are six key factors that successful hybrid working models have in common, based on the experiences of great workplaces.

-Finally, in The Red Cube Podcast, Laura Doyle from Ireland’s Best Workplaces 2023 in the Medium category, Distilled highlights the importance of employee autonomy and empowerment in a successful hybrid work model.
+In another instalment of The Red Cube Podcast, Laura Doyle from Distilled highlighted the importance of employee autonomy and empowerment in a successful hybrid work model.
 By allowing employees to make their own decisions about where they work, businesses can create a productive and engaged workforce.

-“I suppose hybrid would describe the way we’re working. […] They don't need approval from their manager for either option.
+Hybrid would describe the way we’re working.
+They don't need approval from their manager for either option.
 So everyone just makes up their own mind and if you want to go in, the office is there, if you want to work from home, work from home.”

 2. They train their staff and set clear expectations

-With substantial uncertainty in the last two years, it is crucial that employers provide clarity when establishing new ways of working to protect productivity and employee engagement but also the well-being of its employees overall.
+With substantial uncertainty in the last few years, it is crucial that employers provide clarity when establishing new ways of working, to protect productivity and employee engagement, but also the wellbeing of its employees overall.
 This not only requires having a clear communication strategy that helps ensure everyone is aligned but also channels that ensure all team members are informed and included.

 In a hybrid work model, it is important to ensure that everyone feels included and part of the team.
 This can be achieved by scheduling regular team meetings, both in-person and virtually, to update everyone on company developments and ensure that all team members are on the same page.
 When on-site work is scheduled, it's important to make sure that remote employees are also invited to join and participate in any team meetings, events, or social gatherings.